raganwald/raganwald.github.com/index.md

 ### I am Reginald Braithwaite

 I am a technical product leader with a passion for collaborating on making something wonderful.
+I know how to get there by repeatedly shipping "good" without being seduced by "sufficient" or derailed by "perfect."
 I'm available for work, and this is not my first rodeo.

-I am strongest in a role that is two-thirds Staff+ Engineer and one-third Technical Product Manager, with real-time and high-bandwidth collaboration with product management.
-I have shipped products in this role working within both independent product groups and startups: I know how to ship "good" without being seduced by "sufficient" or derailed by "perfect."
+I am highly impactful in a role that is functionally two-thirds Staff+ Engineer and one-third Technical Product Manager, with real-time and high-bandwidth collaboration with product management.
+I have shipped products in this role working within both independent product groups and startups.

-I wrote [JavaScript Allongé][ja] ([pdf][japdf]) amongst other [books].
+I wrote [JavaScript Allongé][ja] ([pdf][japdf]) amongst other books.
 I also write [technical essays][technical-essays] and speak at [tech conferences][tech-conferences].
 My experience is itemized in more detail on [LinkedIn], and a résumé is available upon request.
 I can be reached via [raganwald@gmail.com].

 ### I am technical